 Baba Ganoush is a savory, smokey, creamy eggplant Dip.
-With just a few ingredients: roasted eggplant, lemon, tahini, and olive oil, you have a delectable dip that serves as an appetizer, snack, or spread.
+Using just a few ingredients, you’ll have a delectable dip that serves as an appetizer, snack, or spread.
 This is a delicious, healthy Mediterranean snack that you’ll love and enjoy!

 What is Baba Gaboush?